-12. Monitoring and compliance
+Monitoring and compliance

-- 12.1 Requests will be recorded and compliance with the policy monitored by random checks by the Data Protection Officer and Head of Data and Insight. - 12.2 Teams working with researchers on any project the GPhC agrees to support will monitor progress and legal compliance.
-Depending on the project and the level of the GPhC's involvement, this could include approving surveys, reviewing research methodologies and approving reports for publication. - 12.3 Teams involved in supporting research projects will monitor the operational impact of the work on the GPhC and benefits resulting from the work.
+Requests will be recorded and compliance with the policy monitored by random checks by the Data Protection Officer and Head of Data and Insight.

+Teams working with researchers on any project the GPhC agrees to support will monitor progress and legal compliance.
+Depending on the project and the level of the GPhC's involvement, this could include reviewing research methodologies, reviewing and approving surveys, participant communications, information sheets and consent forms, and approving reports for publication.

+Teams involved in supporting research projects will monitor the operational impact of the work on the GPhC and benefits resulting from the work.
 This will be reported at least annually to the Director of Insight, Intelligence and Inspection.

-13. Associated documentation
+Associated documentation